SanderSpies/WorldState.js/README.md

 - Recreating parent objects
 - Change by value or reference
 - Versioning support
-- ReactWorldStateMixin to make implementing WorldState.js with React easy (not ready yet)
+- ReactWorldStateMixin to make implementing WorldState.js with React easy
 - Warning: stuff might not work completely as advertised - if you come across anything, please file an issue

 Although it's possible to only use the library, I would recommend using the generator for creating wrappers around